uwetom/media-production-worksheets/wk15-using-external-data/index.md

   ![JSON data](https://raw.githubusercontent.com/uwetom/media-production-worksheets/master/wk15-using-external-data/images/joke-api-1.png)

 ## Code Challenge - get some data
-Now you have a go using weather data using open meteo.
-Look at the documentation and try and work out what request you need to make in order to return some weather data about our current location…
+Now you have a go using weather forecast data using open meteo.
+Look at the documentation and try and work out what request you need to make in order to return some weather data for today about our current location…
 [https://open-meteo.com/](https://open-meteo.com/)
 (Hint: use maps to get our Latitude and Longitude position)

 [Need the solution?](https://uwetom.github.io/media-production-worksheets)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjU3NTc0MTMwLDEzODQ4NTgxNzgsMTMzNj
+eyJoaXN0b3J5IjpbLTEwNDAxNTMxMjMsMTM4NDg1ODE3OCwxMz
-EyODIwOCwtNjY5ODM5MzEwLC02OTI2MDgwMTYsOTA5MTY4Mzgx
+M2MTI4MjA4LC02Njk4MzkzMTAsLTY5MjYwODAxNiw5MDkxNjgz
-LDkzMTIzMTQ2NF19
+ODEsOTMxMjMxNDY0XX0=
 -->